adm68/coolOrange_CandidateChallenge-master/README.md

 # coolOrange_CandidateChallenge-master
-import the files in a C# IDE
+import the folder in a C# IDE